NuttX/buildroot/README.txt

   probably not usable for most NuttX targets.
 Instead, you should use this i486-elf-gcc to generate true ELF binaries under Cygwin.

+lm3s-eabi-defconfig-6.1.0
+  Build a toolchain for use with the Misoc LM3S port using gcc 6.1.0

 m32c_defconfig_4.2.4
 m32c_defconfig_4.3.3
-  Build a toolchain for use with the M16C port using eith gcc 4.2.4 or 4.3.3
+  Build a toolchain for use with the M16C port using either gcc 4.2.4 or 4.3.3

 m68hc11-config
 m68hc12-config-3.4.6